hmcts/ccd-docker/README.md

 2- user_profile_jurisdiction

 ## Idam Stub
-It's possible to disable the Idam containers and run CCD with an Idam Stub provided by ccd-test-stubs-service
+It's possible to disable the Idam containers and run CCD with an Idam Stub provided by ccd-test-stubs-service.
+This is useful as a back up plan for when docker Idam is broken or when you local machine is running low on memory and you don't want to spin up the whole Idam containers

+### Enable Idam Stub

-Step 1 - Disable Sidam containers
+#### Step 1 - Disable Sidam containers

 make sure 'sidam', 'sidam-local', 'sidam-local-ccd' docker compose files are not enabled.
 How you do that depends on your currently active compose files.
 When no active compose files are present, the default ones are executed.
 But if there's any active, then the defautl ones are ignored.
 For example: